Vid2Coach: Transforming How-To Videos into Task Assistants: Conclusion

 \section{Conclusion}

 Vid2Coach bridges the accessibility gap in how-to videos by transforming them into wearable, context-aware assistants that provide accessible instructions and real-time feedback to BLV users.
 Grounded in our observational studies with VRTs providing remote guidance to BLV individuals, we designed Vid2Coach to offer both proactive and responsive support, grounded in how-to videos and accessibility resources.
 Our study demonstrates that BLV users can complete tasks more accurately and confidently with Vid2Coach, and all expressed a desire to use it in daily life.
-Our work demonstrates how AI systems can enable more sclable, flexible, and independent skill learning for BLV individuals in real-world setting.
+Our work demonstrates how AI systems can enable more sclable, flexible, and independent skill learning for BLV individuals in real-world setting. \begin{acks} Mina Huh is supported by a Google Ph.D. fellowship. \end{acks}